 command:

-directory on Crane, we would use the following command:
+directory on Swan, we would use the following command:

 command.
 To rename the test file we just created above, we would use the